 - Attack mold and mildew: Use household bleach or a specialized bathroom cleaner to remove mold and mildew from grout and tile in and around the shower area.

 - Shampoo carpets: If there are stains or pet odors, rent a carpet shampooer to clean them up as much as possible.

 2. Knock out the low-hanging repairs

-- Give the walls a fresh coat of neutral paint.
-This will instantly make the house look and smell cleaner and fresher.
+- Freshen up the walls by removing old wallpaper, patching holes, and giving each room a fresh coat of paint.
+If you don’t have the time or money to do the entire house, focus on the kitchen and bathrooms, as buyers will put a lot of their emphasis on the condition of these rooms.
 Some of the most popular fixer-upper paint colors include Sherwin Williams Alabaster, Benjamin Moore Pale Oak, SW Repose Gray, Valspar Honeymilk, and SW Accessible Beige.

-- Patch any active roof leaks, and then prime and paint any water damage on walls and ceilings.
+- Patch active roof leaks and then prime and paint any areas where water damage is visible.

 “A pre-inspection report negates the ability for potential buyers to haggle over non-functional systems or degraded house parts that they see,” says seasoned real estate investor Andy Kolodgie.
 “We’ve also found that pre-inspection reports actually create a more competitive environment for bidding, as all sides understand exactly what is available.”